-Professor Sandra Kemp combines Senior Research Fellowships at the Imperial College London and the V&A. As an academic and curator, she has previously worked at the Universities of Oxford and Glasgow, the Royal College of Art, the British Museum and the National Portrait Gallery, as well as the Smithsonian Institution in Washington DC.
+Professor Sandra Kemp is Visiting Professor at Imperial College and Director, The Ruskin - Library, Museum and Research Centre, Lancaster University.
+As an academic and curator, she has previously worked at the Universities of Oxford and Glasgow, the Royal College of Art, the V&A and the National Portrait Gallery, as well as the Smithsonian Institution in Washington DC.

 Sandra’s current research and teaching at Imperial College include cross-disciplinary investigation of futures thinking and visualisation, in partnership with science-based industries, government agencies, and the creative and cultural industries.
 In particular, she focuses on how expertise in predicting and shaping the future is mobilised and materialised; how fundamental notions of agency and risk create a platform for debate about ethical issues; and how we might engage wider publics in debates and policies concerning the future.
-This research builds on collaborative industry-related research and public engagement in areas including design, material science and computer science, developed as part of her Royal College of Art (RCA) role as Research Director from 2000-2008.
+As part of the steering group of the AHRC funded 'Nuclear Cultural Heritage Network', led by Egle Rindzeviciute, she is working on developing new understandings of the challenges posed by defining, regulating and preserving nuclear heritage: https://nuclearculturalheritage.wordpress.com/.
+This research builds on collaborative industry-related research and public engagement in areas including deign, material science and computer science, developed as part of her former Royal College role as Research Director.